 Unity Is Not Based On Me

-These men and women who came to the feasts and holy days all shared the same blood line, but that’s where many of the similarities ended.
-They were from different cities, different walks of life, and different tribes.
+These men and women came to worship the same God, but they were from different cities, different walks of life, and different tribes.
 You know that you can have two kids living in the same house from the same parents that are as different as night and day.
 In very much the same way those who were gathering to worship God were very different, but when they gathered, it was for a common purpose.

 No matter how hard the trip had been to this point as they get into the city and are surrounded by God’s people they are reminded of everything they have in common.
 This part of the journey made everything else worth it, and as they raised their voices to sing this song, they were reminded that they were all pilgrims traveling together, drawn to the same God.

 The beginning of the church in Acts 2 didn’t do much to change that dynamic.
 How many times in Paul’s letters does he have to address the strife that existed in the church?
-Paul spent a lot of time reminding them that they were the body of Christ, and 2000 years later the epistles still have meaning, because there is still strife.
+Paul spent a lot of time reminding them that they were the body of Christ, and 2000 years later the epistles still have meaning, because we still want to be the greatest in the kingdom.

 One of the first things we must decide is Do We Want To Have Unity Within The Church?

 Now some of you are thinking that is a ridiculous question.
 Of course we want unity in the church.
-But don’t be so quick to answer because it’s a sobering thought.
+But don’t be so quick to give what you think is the right answer that you don’t think it through.
 Unity is a costly thing and it will only come if we are willing to make changes.
 And I don’t mean changes in others I mean changes in me.

 In John 5 we read about the time that Jesus healed a man who was an invalid for 38 years.
 Jesus knew the man’s situation but before He performed a miracle He asked him an important question.
 In verse 6 Jesus asked, Do you want to get well?
 The man had to consider what getting better would cost him because he had become accustom to depending on others for everything.
 If Jesus made him well there were going to be changes in his life, and in the lives of his family and friends.

 The call for unity is not for me to be unified to you, or for you to be unified with me, the call for unity is for all of us to be unified with Christ.
 It’s great if we can all agree with one another, but if that agreement is based on us then soon enough there is going to be trouble.
-We are a fickle people; but if we can bend our will and ideas to match Jesus we can find real unity because He never changes.
+We are a fickle people; that’s why we must bend our will and ideas to match Jesus , because He never changes.

 Not only will we need to change, if we want unity we will have to become really invested in each others lives.
 Christianity is not an internal and isolated faith.
 It can only be lived in community.
 The idea that we can be a part of the body of Christ and take this journey by ourselves is a joke.